-It can be charming to have a covey of grouse, quail or pheasants visit the backyard, but these birds can be shy and challenging to attract to even the most bird-friendly yard.
-Birders who meet the unique needs of these wary birds, however, can be rewarded with regular visits.
+It can be charming to have a covey of grouse, quail, or pheasants visit the yard, but these birds can be shy and challenging to attract to even the most bird-friendly yard.
+However, people who meet the unique needs of these wary birds can be rewarded with regular visits.

 Why We Love Quail and Grouse

 Quail, grouse, and similar terrestrial birds are not typical birds in backyard birding, but they have several endearing qualities that make them always welcome in birders' yards and gardens.
-Their round bodies, fluffy plumage and whimsical, bouncy topknots (on some species) are reminiscent of chickens, as is their way of scratching to stir up seeds and insects as their forage.
-The precocial chicks of quail and grouse species are universally cute and appealing, and it can be a treat to watch them mature over several weeks as they continue to visit the backyard.
+Their round bodies, fluffy plumage, and whimsical, bouncy topknots (on some species) are reminiscent of chickens, as is their way of scratching to stir up seeds and insects as they forage.
+The precocial chicks of quail and grouse species are universally cute and appealing, and it can be a treat to watch them mature over several weeks as they continue to visit the yard.

-These birds are exceptional at cleaning up spilled seed beneath bird feeders, providing a valuable service to backyard birders.
-They are also relatively quiet and amiable birds, getting along well with other birds at the feeders rather than displaying intense aggression or territorial tendencies, and while a large covey may be overwhelming, they are rarely considered bully birds.
+These birds are exceptional at cleaning up spilled seed beneath bird feeders, providing a valuable service to birders.
+They are also relatively quiet and amiable birds, getting along well with other birds at the feeders rather than displaying intense aggression or territorial tendencies.
+While a large covey may be overwhelming, they are rarely considered bully birds.

-Different species of grouse and quail may be regular guests at backyard feeders, depending on the local range, climate and habitat.
-The most common backyard species include…
+Different species of grouse and quail may be regular guests at feeders, depending on the local range, climate, and habitat.
+The most common backyard species include:

-Larger related species, such as wild turkeys and ring-necked pheasants, are generally less welcome in the backyard because they can create larger messes and become more aggressive, but fortunately they are also generally less common in backyards.
+Larger related species, such as wild turkeys and ring-necked pheasants, are generally less welcome in the yard because they can create larger messes and become more aggressive.
+Fortunately, these less wanted birds are also generally less common in urban and suburban areas.

-Catering to the shy nature of these birds when meeting their survival needs is the key to attracting quail to the backyard.
+Catering to the shy nature of these birds when meeting their survival needs is the key to attracting quail to the yard.

-- Shelter: These birds will feel safest in backyards with abundant, dense shrubs and thicket-like patches where they can easily retreat.
+- Shelter: These birds feel safest in yards with abundant, dense shrubs and thicket-like patches where they can easily retreat.
 Coniferous or evergreen plants are best for year-round shelter, and quail may also sample berries, particularly in winter.
+Ideally, sheltered spaces should create accessible corridors through the yard so the birds can move from place to place without feeling exposed.
 Leaving space open underneath a deck can also provide a quick shelter, as can a brush pile.
-Ideally, sheltered spaces should create easy corridors through the yard so the birds can move from place to place without feeling exposed.

 More Tips for Attracting Quail

-It can take time to attract quail to a backyard, and if they don't seem to be frequent visitors, other simple steps can help make them feel more welcome.
+It can take time to attract quail to a yard, and if they don't seem to be frequent visitors, other simple steps can help make them feel more welcome.

-- Creating a dust bath for quail to take advantage of – they often prefer dusting instead of water, and will happily use a convenient dust bath.
+- Create a dust bath for quail to use.
+They often prefer dusting instead of bathing in water and will happily use a convenient dry area for a dust bath.

-- Keeping pets indoors or allowing them outdoors only when closely supervised.
-Quail are very wary of predators and will mistake the curious attention of a pet as an attack.
+- Keep pets indoors or allow them outdoors only when closely supervised.
+Quail are very wary of predators and will mistake the curious attention of a friendly pet as an attack.

-- Providing suitable perches for quail to use when guarding their flock.
+- Provide suitable perches for quail to use when guarding their flock.
 A lead male will often stand watch on an elevated perch as the rest of the covey feeds.

-- Watching carefully for a covey to appear and postponing yard chores or playtime until the birds have left.
-If they are disturbed, they will not see the yard as a sanctuary.
+- Watch carefully for a covey to appear and postpone yard chores or playtime until the birds have left.
+They will not see the yard as a sanctuary if they are disturbed.

 - Choose bird-friendly landscaping to discourage cats and other predators.
-Quail feel at home in dense plantings, and plants that exclude cats are more quail-friendly.
+Quail feel at home in dense plantings, and sharp or thorny plants that exclude cats are more quail-friendly.

-- Keeping ground feeding areas open and accessible in winter, such as under a large patio table, so these year-round birds can rely on the backyard for suitable food.
+- Keep ground-feeding areas open and accessible in winter, such as under a large patio table, so these year-round birds can rely on the yard for suitable food.

-Grouse and quail may be a challenge to attract to the backyard, but once they recognize a yard as a safe, reliable refuge, backyard birders can count on coveys to return time and again.
+Grouse and quail may be a challenge to attract, but once they recognize a yard as a safe, reliable refuge, birders can count on coveys to return time and again.